AAA Editor Notes

 Summit Skyride, a high-speed Swiss cable car, will whisk you to the top of the mountain in minutes.
 It also provides an amazing up-close view of the iconic bas-relief sculpture carved into the sheer face of Stone Mountain.
 This memorial carving, 400 feet above ground level and measuring an impressive 90 by 190 feet, is a tribute to three Confederate leaders: Jefferson Davis, Robert E. Lee and Thomas “Stonewall” Jackson.

 Crossroads is a cluster of family-oriented attractions, restaurants, Memorial Hall Museum and shops where skilled crafters and artisans demonstrate their specialties.
 The four-level Dinotorium has trampoline floors and is run by a mad scientist.
 Geared toward ages 5-12, it features such cool kid stuff as super slides, climbing structures and more than 65 interactive games.
-Crossroads' 4-D Theater offers “Ice Age: Dawn of the Dinosaurs,” where visitors can find out what happens when a sloth discovers and decides to take care of three abandoned eggs.
+Crossroads' 4-D Theater offers “Ice Age: No Time for Nuts,” where visitors can find out what happens when a sloth discovers and decides to take care of three abandoned eggs.

 Geyser Towers offers multiple levels of suspended rope bridges and net tunnels connected to towering platforms that overlook a gushing geyser.
 Also family-friendly is SkyHike, an obstacle course replete with dangling ropes and suspended wooden bridges.
-Visitors can also freefall from three different towers onto airbags at The JUMP.
 Two golf courses and a miniature golf course also are available.
 The long-running “Lasershow Spectacular in Mountainvision” is an explosion of music, state-of-the-art special effects and fireworks that transforms the lawn at the base of the mountain into a natural amphitheater.

 It is also a prime place to just enjoy the great outdoors.
 The walk-up trail to the top of Stone Mountain is an easy enough trek from lower slopes dotted with scrubby growths of loblolly pine up to a bare, rocky, windswept summit.
 On clear days the 360-degree vista from this viewpoint is spectacular.
 Or set out on the 5-mile Cherokee Trail that encircles the mountain, a serene hike with scenic nature trail detours.